ITunes Ping

-iTunes Ping, or simply Ping, was a software-based, music-oriented social networking and recommender system service developed and operated by Apple Inc. It was announced and launched on September 1, 2010, as part of the tenth major release of iTunes.
+iTunes Ping, or simply Ping, was a software-based, music-oriented social networking and recommender system developed and operated by Apple Inc. It was announced and launched on September 1, 2010, as part of the tenth major release of iTunes.
 The service launched with 1 million members in 23 countries.

 The service allowed users to follow artists and see short, timely postings by both friends and artists.
 Ping was also accessible via iTunes for the iPhone and iPod Touch.

 Apple officially closed the service on September 30, 2012, and replaced it with Facebook and Twitter integration in iTunes.

-iPod
+History

+Name

 After Ping's official announcement on September 1, 2010, Karsten Manufacturing, the parent company of PING, a golfing equipment manufacturer, released a statement regarding the name of Apple's social network, stating that Karsten Manufacturing had entered into an agreement with Apple under which Apple will use the "Ping" trademark in connection with its iTunes application.

 The name has also caused minor confusion as the term "to ping", which was being used by users of Ping, is already a commonly used but unrelated computer term used in conjunction with Ping networking utility.

 Announcement

 Ping was announced by Apple CEO Steve Jobs as being "sort of like Facebook and Twitter meet iTunes," but stating that "Ping is not Facebook" and "it is not Twitter," instead describing it as "something else ... all about music."
-Many have speculated that Ping was meant to compete directly with the declining MySpace, which is still holding on to its existence through music.
+Many have speculated that Ping was meant to compete directly with the declining MySpace, which was still holding on to its existence through music.